-Our understanding that there was no one way of knowing and being in the world drew us away from researcher-centred methodologies, to a choice of frameworks that allowed for the voices of indigenous peoples to be heard, as advocated by Chilisa (2012); Odora Hoppers (2002; 2010); and Smith (1999).
-Methodologies that give space for indigenous voices reduce levels of misrepresentation and misinterpretation of participating communities (Louis, 2007).
+Our understanding that there is more than one way of knowing and being in the world, drew us away from researcher-centred methodologies, to a choice of frameworks that allowed for the voices of indigenous peoples to be heard, as advocated by Chilisa (2012); Odora Hoppers (2002; 2010); and Smith (1999).
+The use of story continued through the research processes, giving space for all voices.
+This reduces levels of misrepresentation and misinterpretation of participating communities (Louis, 2007).
 Author2’s experience of social relationships grounded by ubuntu influenced her choice of ubuntu as a research framework, and enabled a deep connection to the research participants (Author2Surname, 2014).
-Author1’s story and research write-up included ways in which she was influenced by experiences and was able to explore and report on new frameworks, methodologies and reporting formats, (Author1Surname, 2006; 2008).
-Under the guidance of ‘cultural consultants’ (Vakalahi & Taiapa, 2013) Author2Author1 learnt the protocols relating to working with traditional leaders, and the interconnectedness of the social and the spiritual.
+Author1’s use of story enabled her to explore new frameworks, methodologies and reporting formats, (Author1Surname, 2006; 2008).
+Under the guidance of ‘cultural consultants’ (Vakalahi & Taiapa, 2013) Author2 and Author1 learnt the protocols relating to working with traditional leaders, and the interconnectedness of the social and the spiritual.
 Author3’ awareness of his own personal journey, in many ways parallel to the journey science education in South Africa is embarking on, gives authenticity to the lived experiences and dilemmas of teachers (Author3Surname, 2014).
-Therefore none of us wanted a neutral relationship with our research; firstly because that would not be honest, and secondly because it would not be consistent with indigenous methodologies and with participatory designs.
+Therefore, none of us wanted a neutral relationship with our research; firstly because that would not be honest, and secondly because it would not be consistent with indigenous methodologies and with participatory designs.
 We were all prepared to adopt ‘new ways of seeing’ (Kendall 2011:1719 quoted in Coombes, Johnson & Howitt, 2014:3).

-As researchers, our life experiences shaped our research studies.
-We have also been shaped by our research experiences.
-This process resonates with the collaborative project on online gaming that a Norwegian team described thus: “We set out to expose ourselves in the text, but even more to expose the on-going negotiation we had to engage ourselves in.”
-(Ekeland & Kramvig, 2013: 56).
-What we have written down are parts of what we are conscious of.
+What we have written in our stories are parts of what we are conscious of.
 There may be less obvious elements of our experiences and knowledge that shaped our studies that we are less conscious of.
-There may also be other versions of the same story (Haarhoff, 1998).
+There may be other versions of the same story (Haarhoff, 1998).
 In reflecting on traditions and connections that have shaped us, we also open up the forward-looking aspect IK so as not ‘…to lock Indigenous peoples into pre-modern development’ and confinements of place (Coombes, Johnson & Howitt 2014:2).
 IK is a living, evolving and shared way of being that travels with us and with our stories.

 Does it matter who we are?